EMDR & Parts Work

 Healing Through Integration

-In my practice, I often weave together EMDR (Eye Movement Desensitization and Reprocessing) and parts work to help clients process painful experiences, build self-compassion, and find more ease in their day-to-day lives.
-These are both powerful methods for working with trauma, attachment wounds, and the ways we get stuck in patterns that no longer serve us.
+In my practice, I often weave together EMDR (Eye Movement Desensitization and Reprocessing) and parts work to support trauma healing, strengthen self-compassion, and help you feel more steady in your day-to-day life.
+These approaches can be especially helpful for attachment wounds, anxiety, burnout, and the patterns that keep showing up even when you “know better.”

 What is EMDR?